blaack007/E-commerce/README.md

 - 🖼️ Image gallery with thumbnails
 - 🍞 Breadcrumb navigation
 - 📊 Order summary with tax and shipping
+- 🔊 Sound feedback when adding items to cart

 ## Technologies Used